Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 *Origin Feat (Prerequisite: Dexterity or Intelligence 13+, English Language Proficiency)*

-London's reach extends far, and with it, their influence.
+London's reach extends far, and with it, their influence upon you.
+You gain the benefits below:

 **Firearm Proficiency**
 You gain proficiency with Short-Arms.
 If you already has proficiency with Short-Arms, you gain proficiency with all Firearms.